5.0★ Google20+ Years1,000+ Families ServedMandarin + English

 H-1B Visa Home Buying FAQ

 Yes.
 Most major lenders and many credit unions offer conventional mortgages to H-1B holders.
-You'll typically need at least 2 years of US work history, a Social Security number, and good credit.
+You will typically need at least 2 years of US work history, a Social Security number, and good credit.
 Some lenders require your visa to have at least 1 year remaining.
 We work with lenders who specialize in visa-holder mortgages and understand the nuances.
 Pre-approval guide →

 Typically 10-20% down for conventional loans.
 Some lenders offer 5% down programs.
 FHA loans (3.5% down) are available to permanent residents but generally not to H-1B holders.
 We connect you with lenders who offer the best terms for your specific visa situation.